aceria/higher_order_relevance/README.md

 ### Description of Data Folder

-It contains a single higher-order network of senate bills (obtained from \url{ https://www.cs.cornell.edu/~arb/data/}, where the node labels correspond to the political orientation (Democrats or Republicans) of the senators.
+It contains a single higher-order network of senate bills (obtained from https://www.cs.cornell.edu/~arb/data/), where the node labels correspond to the political orientation (Democrats or Republicans) of the senators.

+### Description of Example.ipynb

+A notebook to showcase the methods presented in our paper and included in the `Code` folder.